 Before announcing her decision, Gross said it is "not a surprise that the plant nursery would be redeveloped" since there are already several townhouses near the Campbell & Ferrara property that were developed over the years.

-The plan has been a point of contention within the community for over a year with Mason District residents arguing that the plan would have negative effects on the community due to its density and stormwater issues.
+The plan has been a point of contention within the community for over a year with Mason District residents arguing that due to its density and stormwater issues.

 Prior to the vote, E. Neil Brown, who spoke on behalf of his mother, a 77-year-old widow who has lived on Willow Run Drive for the past 57 years, urged the board to consider postponing the approval of the plan until all issues raised by residents could be addressed.